-The best essential oils for the pancreas are Rosemary, Basil, and Cinnamon – You may recall we mentioned how important the pancreas is for helping you break down food.
-It additionally helps regulate your blood sugar level and produces insulin and glucagon hormones.
-When your blood sugar level is healthy, not too high and not too low, your body uses energy efficiently.
+The best essential oils for the pancreas are Rosemary, Basil, and Cinnamon – When your blood sugar level is healthy, not too high and not too low, your body uses energy efficiently.
 A healthy pancreas gets a boost from basil, cinnamon, and rosemary essential oils, which means your digestive system and metabolism benefit.

 The adrenal glands are responsible for producing the hormone adrenaline, which is most often associated with the “fight or flight” response in human beings.
 Your 2 adrenal glands additionally produce corticosteroids that affect sexual function, metabolism and other processes.

 The best essential oils for the adrenal glands are Basil and Rosemary – Adrenal glands benefit from these two essential oils.
-You can use them in a blend, or individually.
-In men, healthy adrenal glands mean the production of sex hormones like testosterone, and the adrenals are also responsible for regulating a healthy metabolism and controlling stress responses.
+You can use them in a blend, or individually to boost metabolism and control stress responses.